Teton Dam: History and geology

 In addition, an investigation of the area by geologists of the U.S. Geologic Survey indicated that it was seismically active; five earthquakes had occurred within 30 mi of the dam site in the previous five years, two of which had been of significant magnitude.
 This information was provided to the Bureau of Reclamation in a memorandum, but the geologists' concerns were considerably watered down in the 6-month redrafting process before the USGS sent the final version of the memo to the USBR in July 1973.

 In 1973, when the dam was only half built, but almost $5 million had already been spent on the project, large, open fissures were encountered during excavation of the keyway trench near the right end of the dam, about 700 ft from the canyon wall.
 The two largest, near-vertical fissures trended generally east–west and extended more than 100 ft below the bottom of the key trench.
 Some of the fissures were lined with calcite, and rubble filled others.
 Several voids, as much as 6 in wide, were encountered 60 to 85 ft below the ground surface beyond the right end of the dam and grout curtain.
 The largest fissures were actually caves.
 One of them was 11 ft wide and 100 ft long.
 Another one was 9 ft wide in places and 190 ft long.
 These were not grouted because they were beyond the keyway trench and beyond the area where the bureau had decided grouting was required.
-This necessitated using twice as much grouting as had been originally anticipated; the total injected grout included 496,515 ft^{3} of Portland cement, 82,364 ft^{3} of sand, 132,000 pounds of bentonite, and 418,000 pounds of calcium chloride, injected into 118,179 linear ft of drilled holes.
+This necessitated using twice as much grouting as had been originally anticipated; the total injected grout included 496515 ft3 of Portland cement, 82364 ft3 of sand, 132000 lbs of bentonite, and 418000 lb of calcium chloride, injected into 118179 ft of drilled holes.

 Later, the report of a committee of the House of Representatives, which investigated the dam's collapse, felt that the discovery of the caves should have been sufficient for the Bureau of Reclamation to doubt its ability to fill them in with grout, but this did not happen.
 Even after the dam had failed, the bureau continued to insist that the grouting was appropriate.

 In December 1972, concerned about the geological conditions of the Teton River Canyon, USGS geologist David Schleicher wrote about the Teton Dam while it was still under construction, "A final point is that flooding in response to seismic or other failure of the dam—probably most likely at the time of highest water—would make the flood of February 1962 look like small potatoes.
 Since such a flood could be anticipated, we might consider a series of strategically placed motion-picture cameras to document the process."